Charles de Lannoy, 1st Prince of Sulmona: Career

-He took service with the Emperor Maximilian I and won distinction for bravery and leadership.
 He was appointed member to the council of Charles of Burgundy; later Emperor Charles V and his Caballerizo mayor in 1515.
-He was appointed knight of the Order of the Golden Fleece in 1516.
-He became governor of Tournai in 1521.
-He served as viceroy of Naples from 1522 to 1523.
-He became chief of Imperial armies in Italy upon the death of Prospero Colonna at the end of 1523.
+He became a knight of the Order of the Golden Fleece in 1516.
+He was made Governor of Tournai in 1521.
+He served as Viceroy of Naples from 1522 to 1523 and as Imperial lieutenant during the Italian War of 1521-1525.
+He became commander-in-chief of the Imperial armies in Italy upon the death of Prospero Colonna at the end of 1523 and was in command at the Battle of Sesia and the Siege of Marseille.

-His main experience was that of Imperial lieutenant during the Italian war of 1521-1525 and the War of the League of Cognac.
-He commanded the Battle of the Sesia (1524), and the siege of Marseille (1524) and Pavia (1525).
+In 1525 he commanded an army to relieve Pavia, the city being besieged for months.
+He was victorious in the resulting Battle of Pavia, taking King Francis I of France prisoner and thus deciding the war in favor of the Habsburgs.
+He accordingly was created Prince of Sulmona, made Count of Asti, and became Mayordomo mayor to the Emperor 1526.
+When the War of the League of Cognac errupted in the same year he again served in Italy, and negotiated a truth with the Papal States in early 1527.
+Soon after he contracted the plague and died on 23 September 1527 in Naples.

 Personal life

 In 1509, he married Francoise de Montbel (d. c.
 1545), a daughter of Jacques de Montbel, Count d'Entrémont and Jeanne de Saint-Maur.
 Together, they had several children, including: